 And you start sweating, your body and whatever you’re wearing gets moist.
 The perfect breading ground for bacterias and fungi.
 You may be feeling lonely, but those companions are better not to have in your bed.

-All naturists will tell you how being naked (both in and out of the bed) gives you a certain level of freedom, a quick getaway from the material world.
+All nudists will tell you how being naked (both in and out of the bed) gives you a certain level of freedom, a quick getaway from the material world.
 Even when it comes to sleeping this makes perfect sense.
 You don’t have to think about what to wear, you don’t have to wonder whether it will be loose or tight enough and if you wake up in the middle of the night with a bladder about to explode you don’t even have to take off your pants when you reach the toilet.
-Pretty convenient, no?
+Pretty convenient, isn’t it?

 But the fashion industry will tell you a different story.
 They’ll convince you that sexy (and expensive, of course) night dresses are perfect to spice up your sex life.
 Baloney.
 Cuddling skin to skin will get you more in the mood than a piece of fabric ever will.